 The office of the Commonwealth Ombudsman was established by the Ombudsman Act 1976 and commenced operation in June 1977.
-Additional responsibilities have been given to the office through the Complaints (Australian Federal Police) Act 1981 and the Ombudsman Amendment Act (passed in the 1983 Budget session of Parliament).
+Additional responsibilities have been given to the office through the Complaints (Australian Federal Police) Act 1981, the Freedom of Information Amendment Act 1983 and the Ombudsman Amendment Act 1983.
 The Ombudsman is empowered to investigate complaints about the administrative actions of Commonwealth Government departments and prescribed authorities, and complaints about the conduct of members of the Australian Federal Police, and its practices and procedures.
-Under the Ombudsman Amendment Act 1983 the Ombudsman will also be empowered to investigate complaints from members or former members of the Australian Defence Forces relating to the service in the Defence Forces or as a consequence of a person serving or having served in the Defence Forces.
-Where the Ombudsman is of the opinion, after completing an investigation into a complaint, that remedial action is required he reports to the department or authority concerned and may include any recommendations he thinks fit to make.
-If the department or authority fails to comply with a recommendation contained in his report, the Commonwealth Ombudsman may report to the Prime Minister and to the Federal Parliament.
-The Commonwealth Ombudsman is represented in each State capital city and Darwin.
+Under the Ombudsman Amendment Act 1983 the Ombudsman is empowered to investigate complaints from members or former members of the Australian Defence Forces relating to service in the Defence Forces or as a consequence of a person serving or having served in the Defence Forces.